floriankreten/Prostate_Cancer_Publication/README.md

 (complete conda_env.yml in the repository)

 This repository contains a pure python implementation of our prostate-cancer model.
-This stochastic module can be used to grow three-dimensional tree-structures, as well as running a contact process on them - biologically speaking: placing mutations and letting the genotypes compete within the network.
+This stochastic module can be used to grow three-dimensional tree-structures, as well as to run a contact process on them - biologically speaking: placing mutations and letting the genotypes compete within the network.

 On top of that, modules for all sorts of easy-to-use storage, loading, graphical and Excel-output are given.